OCR-D/spec/web_api.md

    installed in the target machine and the provided `username` has enough rights to execute Docker commands.

 Among three sections, `process_queue` and `database` are required, `hosts` is optional.
-Processing Workers can additionally be start externally and register themselfs to the process_queue`.
+Processing Workers can additionally be start externally and register themselves to the process_queue`.
 For more information, please check the [configuration file schema](web_api/config.schema.yml).

 ### Process Queue

-By using a queuing system for individual per-workspace per-job processor runs, specifically as message queueing with [RabbitMQ](https://www.rabbitmq.com/), the reliability and flexibility of the Processing Server are greatly improved over a system directly coupling the workflow engine and distributed processor instances.
+By using a queuing system for individual per-workspace per-job processor runs, specifically as message queuing with [RabbitMQ](https://www.rabbitmq.com/), the reliability and flexibility of the Processing Server are greatly improved over a system directly coupling the workflow engine and distributed processor instances.

-In our implementation of the Process Queue, manual acknowledgement mode is used.
+In our implementation of the Process Queue, manual acknowledgment mode is used.
 This means, when a Processing Worker finishes successfully, it sends a positive ACK signal to RabbitMQ.
 In case of failure, it tries again three times before sending a negative ACK signal.
 When a negative signal is received, RabbitMQ will re-queue the message.
 If there is not any ACK signal sent for any reason (e.g. consumer crash, power outage, network problem, etc.), RabbitMQ will